 - Do I need to mail a separate transcript to the Honors College with my Buchanan Fellowship application materials?

 There is not a separate application to join the Honors College.
-If you have been admitted to MTSU and you qualify as an entering freshman (3.50 high school gpa and 25 or higher ACT) you are automatically eligible to take Honors courses.
-If you do not qualify initially, once you establish a college gpa of 3.25 or higher, you will be eligible to take Honors courses.
+If you have been admitted to MTSU and you qualify as an entering freshman (3.50 high school GPA and 25 or higher ACT or 1200 SAT) you are automatically eligible to take Honors courses.
+If you do not qualify initially, once you establish a college GPA of 3.25 or higher, you will be eligible to take Honors courses.

-Any entering freshman with a high school gpa 3.5 or higher and an ACT composite score 25 or higher may register for Honors classes.
+Any entering freshman with a high school GPA 3.5 or higher and an ACT composite score 25 or higher (1200 SAT) may register for Honors classes.
 There is not a separate application process.
-Students must maintain a cumulative college gpa of 3.25 to continue to take Honors classes.
-Transfer students or established MTSU students who have completed at least 12 semester hours may enroll in Honors courses if their cumulative college gpa is 3.25 or higher.
+Students must maintain an overall college GPA of 3.25 to continue to take Honors classes.
+Transfer students or established MTSU students who have completed at least 12 semester hours may enroll in Honors courses if their overall college GPA is 3.25 or higher.

 The benefits of Honors courses include:

-- Unique curricular and extra-curricular experiences (Collage, Scientia et Humanitas, HSA, HCRS, Rotaract)
+- Unique curricular and extra-curricular experiences (Collage, Scientia et Humanitas, Honors Ambassadors, etc.)

 - Specially designed General Education courses